 - If time permits: mobile systems and nation state adversaries

-Students attending the lecture are acquiring knowledge in the domain of security with emphasis on mobile, distributed, wireless communication networks.
-Students are able to apply and transfer the most important fundamentals from IT security, cryptography and traditional network security to the field of mobile systems.
+Students attending the lecture are acquiring knowledge in the domain of security with an emphasis on mobile, distributed, wireless communication networks.
+Students are able to apply and transfer the most important fundamentals from IT security, cryptography, and traditional network security to the field of mobile systems.
 Students obtain a thorough understanding of security mechanisms on the different network layers (application layer, transport layer, network layer, link layer, physical layer).
 As a result, they are able to thoroughly discuss the characteristics and principles in the area of mobile system security and exhibit detailed theoretical and practical knowledge in this field.
-Graded exam (written or oral, depending on number of students).
+Graded exam (written or oral, depending on the number of students).
 Students can achieve a bonus for the examination by additional attainments.

-During the course, we will study selected chapters from following books as well as selected journal articles and conference papers:
+During the course, we will study selected chapters from the following books as well as selected journal articles and conference papers:

 - [BuHu2008] Levente Buttyan, Jean-Pierre Hubaux: Security and Cooperation in Wireless Networks, Cambridge University Press, 2008, ISBN: 978-0-521-87371-0, also available online for download.